Tune Up

-"Tune Up" or "Tune-Up" is a composition written by Eddie Vinson, but is traditionally credited to Miles Davis, who first recorded and popularized it.
+"Tune Up" or "Tune-Up" is a composition by Eddie Vinson, but is traditionally credited to Miles Davis, who first recorded and popularized it.
 It has become a jazz standard.

 Background and history

 "Tune Up" was first recorded on May 19, 1953, with John Lewis on piano, and first appeared on the Miles Davis album Blue Haze, released in 1956, for the Prestige label.
 John Coltrane was a member of both Vinson's band in the late 1940s and the Miles Davis Quintet and performed the tune on numerous occasions while with Davis.

 According to Jack Chamber in his book Milestones: The Music in Times of Miles Davis, both "Four" and "Tune Up" were always credited to Davis for decades, and nobody objected to the false crediting until decades later.
 Vinson was a blues singer at the time and had no use for the tune.
 Davis is documented to have also recorded the tune on November 12, 1956, and November 30, 1957, both while in Paris.
 Wes Montgomery recorded it in October 1960 for his album Movin' Along, and three takes of the tune appeared on his 1963 album Fusion!
 Wes Montgomery with Strings.